 At the inception of the note receivable, we determine whether the note bears a market rate of interest.
 In estimating a market rate of interest, we first consider factors such as licensee capitalization, projected operating performance, the viability of the market in which the licensee operates and the licensee's operating history, including our cash receipts from the licensee, licensee sales and any underlying collateral.
 For those licensees where there is a concern of collectibility, our estimated market rate of interest is based on certain published high-yield bond indices.
 For those where collectibility is less of a concern, the estimated market rate of interest is generally based on the prime rate plus an applicable margin.
-A discount on the note is recorded if we determine that the note bears an interest rate above the market rate.
+A discount on the note is recorded if we determine that the note bears an interest rate below the market rate and a premium is recorded if we determine that the note bears an interest rate above the market rate.
 We amortize the related note discount or premium over the contractual term of the note and cease amortizing the discount to interest income when the present value of expected future cash flows is less than the carrying value of the note.
 Interest income associated with the discount amortization is immaterial and is recorded in other loss, net, in our consolidated statement of operations.